Samadarshi-Maity/Samadarshi-Maity.github.io/_portfolio/portfolio-3.md

 However, in today's world is complicated, so it the process of investing.
 Thus, financial institutions, over a pperiod of time developed a methodologies to systematically compute the risk associated with providing any financial support buy studying the patterns for
 </p>
 <p align="justify">
-Here, I analyze a credit risk dataset to check if I can use supervised learning strategies for predicting the chances of default.
+Here, I analyze a credit risk dataset to check if I can use supervised learning strategies to predict default chances.
 I will first load and explore the data using Pyspark.
 Pyspark also also easy data exploration like pandas.
-Then we will use sk-learn to perform some supervised learning.
-I will particularly try Logistic Regression Classifier, bagged tree classsfier using random Forests, K-Nearest Neighbor Search and Support Vector Machines for predicting the defaulting cases.
-I have added inline codes to describe the process but you can find a notebook that 'RUN-ready' on google colab <a href '...'>here</a>.
+Then we will use scikit-learn to perform some supervised learning.
+I will mainly try Logistic Regression Classifier, bagged tree classifier using random Forests, K-Nearest Neighbor Search, and Support Vector Machines for predicting the defaulting cases.
+I have added code blocks to describe the process, but you can find a notebook that 'RUN-ready' on Google Colab <a href ='https://colab.research.google.com/drive/1xQtpyV824M2Gl-wsdF8CkGhBHT0KKcxv?usp=sharing'>here</a>.
 </p>
 <p align="justify">
 First, we import all the necessary packages for data manipulation: pypspark, pandas and numpy, Plotting tools: matplotlib and seaborn, supervised ML: scikit-learn-LogisticRegression,  KNeighborsClassifiers, SVM (linear, poly and rbf).
-We test the quiality of the predictions using these techniques: sklearn-metrics.
+We test the quality of the predictions using these techniques: sklearn-metrics.
-Before, aplying ML operations, the data has to be preprocessed to make it ready for analysis.
-For this, we use imputing, column transformation and piplining modules of scikit-learn.
+Before applying ML operations, the data has to be preprocessed to make it ready for analysis.
+For this, we use imputing, column transformation, and pipelining modules of scikit-learn.
 </p>
   ``` python
   # import some packages here